 ‘From the Sea to the City’ is a joint Initiative that aims to join forces to reimagine the European stance on migration with cities and human rights at the center.

 Room to Bloom supports 100 young feminist artists.
 It is a training and peer learning programme.
 It funds 15 artistic productions, which will be staged in international Biennales (Palermo, Kiev, Warsaw).
 The supported artists will engage in constructing feminist and postcolonial artistic narratives of Europe.

 Transeuropa is one of the longest-running transnational art and political festivals in Europe.
 Founded in 2007 in London, Transeuropa takes place every two years in a different European city.

-Workers without Border advocates for the European institutions to do more to protect the rights of workers who move.
-In particular, it calls on the newly established European Labour Authority to take initiative in to protect the rights of young workers and people in precarious forms of employment.
+Workers without Borders advocates for the European institutions to do more to protect the rights of workers who move.
+In particular, it calls on the newly established European Labour Authority to take initiative in order to protect the rights of young workers and people in precarious forms of employment.

 URBACT’s mission is to enable cities to work together and develop integrated solutions to common urban challenges, by networking, learning from one another’s experiences, drawing lessons and identifying good practices to improve urban policies.